585 Grove Street, Suite G-10, Herndon, VA 20170 · Mon-Fri 9am-6pm (703) 783-2050 · Contact

 What we like: Hot-swap means you can swap to clicky Blues, tactile Browns, or linear Reds without soldering.
 1000Hz polling rate matches wired performance for gaming.
 Works with both Windows and Mac out of the box.

 What to watch: No dedicated number pad (this is a TKL).
 If you spend half your day in spreadsheets, look at a full-size keyboard instead.
+The early double-press bug was fixed in firmware 1.1.1, so update the firmware out of the box.

 See it on Amazon →